sid25489/quizapp/README.md

 ### 🎮 Smooth Gameplay Experience
 *   **Interactive Testing Interface:** Answer choices highlight automatically on click.
 *   **Real-time Save:** Includes `save_answer` AJAX API hooks to preserve user choices securely directly to the database exactly at the moment they click—no more lost progress!
-*   **Sticky Time Manager:** A beautiful floating timer bar pinned to the top of your screen that dynamically counts down based on the specific quiz length.
+*   **Sticky Time Manager:** A gorgeous SVG circular progress ring that fluidly drains and shifts colors from Blue to Orange to Red as your time depletes using native `stroke-dashoffset` animations.
 *   **Detailed Results Page:** After submitting, you get a sprawling summary showcasing your total score, your percentage logic, and a full question-by-question breakdown showing exactly what you got right and wrong!

 ### 🏆 Leaderboards & Competition